CtrlK

 Specificity

-The description mentions some actions like 'implement LLM-as-judge', 'compare model outputs', 'create evaluation rubrics', and 'mitigate evaluation bias', but these are embedded in a 'Use when' clause rather than stated as concrete capabilities the skill performs.
-There's no clear 'what does this do' section listing specific actions.
+The description mentions some actions like 'implement LLM-as-judge', 'compare model outputs', 'create evaluation rubrics', and 'mitigate evaluation bias', but these are embedded within trigger phrases rather than stated as concrete capabilities the skill performs.
+There's no clear 'what it does' statement listing specific actions.

 2 / 3